 First of all, I like to fill my glue into these.
 But before that, let’s sort out the color and color mixes available.
 I typically use my static grass from NOCH.
 NOCH has a full assortment of grass ranging from brown, golden yellow, dark green, middle green to bright green.

-Each color is available in two and a half millimeter, six, and 12 millimeter long grass.
-Now all of these base colors really contains from mixes of different colored fibers to give a natural look.
+Each color is available in two and a half millimeter, six, and 12-millimeter long grass.
+Now all of these base colors really contain mixes of different colored fibers to give a natural look.
 This year NOCH has launched a really interesting variant of these grass fibers.
 They are muted or matte.
 This pile here, closest to the camera, is the new dark green muted color.
-These fibers are really the next level in terms of realistic result.
+These fibers are really the next level in terms of realistic results.
 NOCH also provides something they called master mixes.
 The master mixes focuses on the application.
-This for instance is meadow.
-Other mixes are summer or Alpine meadow, or cow pasture.
+This, for instance, is a meadow.
+Other mixes are summer or Alpine meadow or cow pasture.

 Which color do I prefer?

-My neighbors, they are far more serious about their lawn than I am.
-Color is a bright green and density is about 80 to 100%. with this level of density.
+My neighbors are far more serious about their lawn than I am.
+Color is a bright green, and density is about 80 to 100% with this level of density.
 We do not need anything else but the Brown paint on the plywood.
-Then we’re just applying as much static fibers we can into the glue and we should be more or less done just with this one step process.
+Then we’re just applying as many static fibers we can into the glue, and we should be more or less done just with this one-step process.
 Yeah.
 Great.
-I want my lawn to look like this as well.
-Next year.
+I want my lawn to look like this as well—next year.

 Let’s try something completely different now.
-This is a field of red rice in Japan.
-As you see here.
-The tuft contains from three colors, golden yellow, green and red, and the tufts are arranged in straight lines.
+This is a field of red rice in Japan, as you see here.
+The tuft contains three colors, golden yellow, green and red, and the tufts are arranged in straight lines.
 We’re starting this off by making spots of grass glue arranged in straight lines.
 Then let the glue dry for a few minutes.
-I’m filling the static grass applicator with 8324, which is the golden yellow 2.5 millimeter grass.
-The second layer is a six millimeter bright green grass.
+I’m filling the static grass applicator with 8324, which is the golden yellow 2.5-millimeter grass.
+The second layer is a six-millimeter bright green grass.
 As you see, all of the grass straws are not standing straight up.
-I should have left the glue to cure a bit longer, but there is a quick fix.
-The airflow from a vacuum cleaner.
-I also then added a 12 millimeter bright green layer and left this plate to hang upside down.
+I should have left the glue to cure a bit longer, but there is a quick fix—the airflow from a vacuum cleaner.
+I also then added a 12-millimeter bright green layer and left this plate to hang upside down.

-The red tips of these rice bushes will be made with 7086 which is field grass ochre brown.
-I’m applying a static grass glue to the top part of the straws, and then I just sprinkle on that ochre colored grass on top and shake excess grass off.
+The red tips of these rice bushes will be made with 7086, which is field grass ochre brown.
+I’m applying static grass glue to the top part of the straws, and then I just sprinkle on that ochre-colored grass on top and shake excess grass off.
 All right, here it is.
-On the last sample board for today we will make a grass both with leave sound yellow flowers.
+On the last sample board for today, we will make a grass both with leave sound yellow flowers.
 I’ve prepared a sample plate in the same way as my lawn, meaning brown base color, 8440 scatter material, and then 2.5 golden yellow grass.

-Here I’m adding the grass glue for the final layer of six millimeter bright green grass.
+Here I’m adding the grass glue for the final layer of six-millimeter bright green grass.
 I’m dry brushing on grass glue on the tops, adding the flowers.
 These type of flowers typically comes with the house kits in plastic when you buy them.
-On the middle of the grass though, I add another layer of grass glue and then just sprinkle on some NOCH leaves.
-These are middle green leaves and it will end up looking like this.
+On the middle of the grass, though, I add another layer of grass glue and then just sprinkle on some NOCH leaves.
+These are middle-green leaves, and they will end up looking like this.

-All right, so far so good.
+All right, so far, so good.
 I have this friend.
 He’s building a huge model railroad.
 It’s in excess of 20 square meters.
-So my railroad here is tiny compared to his, and he always says that, “Oh man, you and you guys on YouTube making or these fancy dioramas, they look awesome.
-But if I spent one month doing this I can make it fancy as well.
+So my railroad here is tiny compared to his, and he always says that “Oh man, you and you guys on YouTube making or these fancy dioramas, they look awesome.
+But if I spent one month doing this, I can make it fancy as well.
 But please show me methods that are applicable to me.
-I’m building a model railroad and I want to complete it before I die.”
+I’m building a model railroad, and I want to complete it before I die.”
 So now we’ve got to do the test on this static grass.
-We’re going to apply four layers static grass and see how long time it takes to make a square meter.
+We’re going to apply four layers of static grass and see how long time it takes to make a square meter.

-The base in this a corner module of my model railroad is made from plywood and the structure is made from NOCH foil.
-Otherwise I prepared it exactly like the sample plates except I’ve added also a brown wash, which you can see as the darker areas.
+The base in this corner module of my model railroad is made from plywood, and the structure is made from NOCH foil.
+Otherwise, I prepared it exactly like the sample plates, except I’ve also added a brown wash, which you can see as the darker areas.
 And here’s our prototype.
 It’s three layers of grass and leaves.
-I went for the grass glue XL, extra large, 61131.
+I went for the grass glue XL, extra-large, 61131.
 Since we’re building something big like does.
 And I apply the grass like on the sample plates in spots or streaks, areas like this.

-I apply the golden yellow 2.5 millimeter scatter grass and push it into the glue using stippling.
+I apply the golden yellow 2.5 millimeters scatter grass and push it into the glue using stippling.
 This layer took eight minutes to complete.
-The next layer will be a 2.5 millimeter meadow grass.
+The next layer will be a 2.5-millimeter meadow grass.
 I’m applying the static grass glue in the same manner but a bit more on the elevated areas than on the lower grounds.

 This layer with the leaves took 14 minutes to make.
-The last layer we’re doing on this grass field is a six millimeter golden yellow grass, and I apply that in streaks areas and in tufts, and apply at the grass itself using the grass applicator.
+The last layer we’re doing on this grass field is a six-millimeter golden yellow grass, and I apply that in streaks areas and in tufts and apply it at the grass itself using the grass applicator.
 All in all, this took 56 minutes to make, excluding the drying time for the glue.